 The Sloan Park complex is used year-round by the organization, and features the Cactus League’s largest player development building at 70,000 square feet.
 This building includes major and minor league locker rooms, a 7,500 square-foot two-story weight room/workout facility, a 120 seat theater for meetings, and hydrotherapy room containing four whirlpools, with separate hydrotherapy pool.

 Sloan Park set the all-time MLB spring training record for home attendance in 2017, drawing 251,899, as well as the all-time record for average of 15,078 per game, set in 2016.
-The Cubs and Sloan also boast the all-time single-game Cactus or Grapefruit League record of 16,100, set on March 25, 2019 against the Boston Red Sox.
+The Cubs and Sloan also boast the all-time single-game Cactus or Grapefruit League record of 16,095, set on March 6, 2020 against the Chicago White Sox.
+The Cubs also drew 16,100 for a spring exhibition game against the Boston Red Sox on March 25, 2019.

 The Chicago Cubs first expressed interest in training in Mesa as early as 1942, when a contingent of Cubs officials met with City officials to evaluate the ballpark and lodging facilities.
 But it was not until 1952 that the final decision was made for the Chicago Cubs to use Mesa as their spring training home.
 Six major league exhibition games were played in Mesa that season, against the Cleveland Indians, New York Giants, Pittsburgh Pirates, and crosstown rival Chicago White Sox.